linode/docs/docs/guides/databases/mysql/vitess-mysql-for-kubernetes/index.md

 ---
-slug: vitess-mysql-for-k8s-deployment-and-management
+slug: vitess-mysql-for-kubernetes
-title: "Vitess: MySQL for K8s Cluster Deployment, Management, and Scaling"
+title: "Using Vitess on Akamai Cloud: MySQL for Kubernetes"
 description: "This guide teaches you how to deploy and scale Vitess, which provides automatic sharding and other improvements for MySQL, on Akamai Cloud LKE."
 authors: ["Martin Heller"]
 contributors: ["Martin Heller"]